Skip to content

 Q. Do I really have to "answer" (verify) every single line on this application?
 There's a bunch!

 A. Only if a field has the word "Verified" next to it, and the answer is blank.
 During the lottery, the blank fields require "yes or no" answers.
 Beginning January 1, answers can all be "N/A".
 We recommend that you also look at the reason the applicant is applying during the lottery.
 Did the right fields "open up" to allow an answer that is pertinent to their reason?
+There is a handout for approving permit applications in the School Resources List on the Planning and Enrollment website.

 Q. Why is it so important to put something in the "Student Number" field?
 What if I don't know the Student ID, or there isn't one?

-A. The application won't upload to Skyward without something in the Student ID field.
+A. The permit application results won't upload to Skyward without something in the Student ID field.
 Make it a practice to open Skyward while you're approving applications.
 Go to the 000-District Entity, and look up numbers there.
 Use the Advanced Search, if necessary.
 You would be surprised how many "out of district" and Pre-K students we have student numbers for.
 Give it a try.
 If you truly cannot find a student number, enter 999 to populate the field (that way we know that you looked for one).

 Q. Can you explain the “Employee” field?